OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk-introduction.md

 ### 2. [Node Configuration Preparation](/launch-orbit-chain/how-tos/orbit-sdk-preparing-node-config.md)

-Once the chain has been deployed, it needs to be initialized.
+Once the chain has been deployed, you need to start up your node.
 This step requires creating a configuration `JSON` file based on your chain deployment setup.
 The [preparation guide](/launch-orbit-chain/how-tos/orbit-sdk-preparing-node-config.md) will help you use the Orbit SDK to generate a node configuration.

 ### 3. [Token Bridge Deployment](/launch-orbit-chain/how-tos/orbit-sdk-deploying-token-bridge.md)